polarityio/threatstream-ioc-submission/README.md

 ### Email

-The Email associated with your Anomali ThreatStream account.
+The email associated with your Anomali ThreatStream account.

 ### API Key

 The API Key for Anomali ThreatStream.

+### Allow IOC Deletion

+If checked, users will be able to permanently delete an indicator from Anomali Threatstream. (this setting must be set to `User can view only`.

 ## Polarity